lastingParadox/ff-site/archive-to-markdown/md/ff3/ff3.md

 **Sean** _(09-Jun-20 06:30 PM)_

-_Seth's jaw drops to the floor, his eyes extend at a velocity never before seen, he takes out a boxing glove and hits himself with it 17 times, pants like a dog, and yells AOOOOGA AOOOOGA then turns to the audience and says in 1930's New York accent “HOT MAMA, now that's a dame!"_
+_Seth's jaw drops to the floor, his eyes extend at a velocity never before seen, he takes out a boxing glove and hits himself with it 17 times, pants like a dog, and yells AOOOOGA AOOOOGA then turns to the audience and says in 1930's New York accent "HOT MAMA, now that's a dame!"_

 **Charles** _(09-Jun-20 06:30 PM)_